rkanapka/homelab/README.md

 Welcome to my personal homelab project!<br/>
 This repository contains the configuration files, automation scripts, and deployment instructions for managing my Raspberry Pi-based homelab environment.

+### Key Features:
+* Local-Only Services – All services are accessible only within the local network.
+* Secure Access – Services are secured with HTTPS using DuckDNS for dynamic DNS.
+* Temperature Control – The Raspberry Pi is equipped with an automatic fan controlled by a custom GPIO script to manage CPU/GPU temperatures.

 ---

 ### 📡 Hardware